scalar-labs/scalardl-web-client-sdk/README.md

 This library provides a support of storing private keys in the browsers' [IndexedDB](https://developer.mozilla.org/en-US/docs/Web/API/IndexedDB_API).
 The feature can be enabled by setting `scalar.dl.client.private_key_indexeddb_enabled` to `true` in the client properties.

-As indexedDB function is enabled, depending on whether a private key is specified in the properties, the construction stores the private key in the indexedDB or reads the private key from the indexedDB.
+Once the indexedDB function is enabled, depending on whether or not a private key is specified in the properties, the construction stores the private key in the indexedDB or reads the private key from the indexedDB.

 For example, with this client properties